I. PURPOSE AND APPLICABILITY

 2. Information Security Officer

-The Lead Campus Authorities designate the Director, Information Technology Security, and the Chief Information Security Officer, Health Sciences & School of Medicine as Information Security Officers in their respective areas, and delegate the following responsibilities to the Information Security Officers:
+The Lead Campus Authorities designate the Chief Information Security Officer for UCLA's main campus and the Chief Information Security Officer, Health Sciences & School of Medicine as Information Security Officers in their respective areas, and delegate the following responsibilities to the Information Security Officers:

 - Acting in the role of Incident Response Team Coordinator as defined by the UC Privacy and Data Security Incident Response Plan, ensures that the Plan is followed;